 SlideShare (or officially, LinkedIn SlideShare) helps users to upload presentations files in various formats like PowerPoint, PDF or Keynote.
 These slides can be seen on the website itself, on mobile devices or, alternatively, users can embed them on other websites.
 If your P is for presentation, then your S is, more likely, for SlideShare.
 And this statement screams nothing but pure numbers: with over 18 million uploads in 40 content categories, SlideShare is one of the top 100 most-visited websites in the world!

-XING is a great example of a site built with Ruby on Rails.
-Xing was founded in August 2003 and this is the third professional network in the world by the number of users.
-The German project, of the 12 million users, half live in German-speaking countries - Germany, Austria and Switzerland.
+XING is one of the great ruby on rails website examples.
+Xing was founded in August 2003 and this is the third professional network in the world by number of users.
+German project, of the 12 million users, half live in German-speaking countries – Germany, Austria, and Switzerland.

 The audience at Xing is mostly European.
 It is suitable for networking for those who know German, there are most such users here.
 Xing allows you to work with CVs, search for employers, partners, find or post professional advice or other content.

-Xing is mostly written in Ruby on Rails, but has additional rich tech stack of PhP, Perl, Redis, React, Java.
+Xing is mostly written in Ruby on Rails but has an additional rich tech stack of PHP, Perl, Redis, React, and Java.

-It’s quite logical to start our list with Basecamp – a recognized web-based project management tool built with Ruby and launched in 2004.
+We continue our list of best ruby on rails website examples with Basecamp – a recognized web-based project management tool built with Ruby and launched in 2004.
 It is a place online, where people working on a project can organize and discuss things related to their task.
 According to Basecamp’s statistics, more that 100.000 companies have adopted BaseCamp – it’s just impressive, to say the least.
 As we already stated, the Ruby on Rails framework was derived from the initial Basecamp project, so we can easily call it a forerunner for future RoR’s global expansion.
 Great work, David Heinemeier Hansson!

 CrunchBase is one of the largest databases of startups and companies, investors and market leaders.
 Initially focused on creating a startup database, the site now contains information about a lot of private and public companies.